Far-right politics in the United Kingdom: English Defence League

-The anti-Islamist group, the English Defence League, oversaw early "rapid and unprecedented" growth, appealing to nationalist sentiments on a cultural rather than explicitly racial basis.
-Originally formed in Luton in 2009, it protests against what it considers the Islamification of Britain.
-Its ideology is driven by opposition to Islam, which it deems a "threat" as it poses to "our way of life, our customs, and our rule of law."
+The racist and Islamophobic group, the English Defence League, oversaw early "rapid and unprecedented" growth, appealing to nationalist sentiments on a cultural rather than explicitly racial basis.
+Originally formed in Luton in 2009, by former BNP member Tommy Robinson, it protested against what it considered the Islamification of Britain.
+Its ideology was driven by opposition to Islam, which it deemed a "threat" to "our way of life, our customs, and our rule of law."
 This opposition led the EDL to organise demonstrations in towns and cities across England, the largest of which occurred in Luton in February 2011.

-By 2023 and 2024, news publications and Hope not Hate considered the EDL defunct as an organisation.